psaia/allwrite-docs/README.md

 ## Formatting

 Formatting within the document is done by using Google's wysiwyg, as usual.
 Allwrite then translates the content to well formatted html and markdown.
-You may use which ever format you like.
+Both the html and markdown formats are returned from the API so you may use which ever works best for you.

-Other tips:
+Formatting guide:

 * Format code (`<code>`) by using the "Courier" font.
 * Indent a block of text for a `<blockquote>`.
 * Unordered and ordered lists are treated as such.
-* Colors will have no effect.
+* Colors, text alignment, and other frills will have no effect.
+Create an issue if you have a suggestion.
 * Headers will be treated as such (`<h1>`, `<h2>`, and `<h3>`).

 ## API